-Vi is a double Hoo, earning a B.S. in Engineering Science-Nanomedicine in 2014 and now pursuing her Master's degree in Biomedical Engineering, both at the University of Virginia.
+Vi is a double Hoo, earning a B.S. in Engineering Science-Nanomedicine in 2014 and now pursuing her PhD in Biomedical Engineering, both at the University of Virginia.
 She is currently researching the muscle structure of UVA athletes and working to develop a novel bottle for babies born with cleft palate.
 In her freetime, Vi enjoys swimming, traveling, exploring C'ville, and cheering in all UVA sports events (especially UVA basketball) - GO HOOS!

 Hunter earned his B.S. in Biomedical Engineering from Virginia Commonwealth University in 2015.
 As a member of the M3 Lab, he has worked with orthopedic surgeons to develop a novel tendon fixation device.